btc100k/shamir_seed_qr_codes/README.md

 # Shamir Secret Sharing for your Seed Words
-This app encodes and decodes your seed words into a set of QR codes.
+This app encodes and decodes your seed words into a set of Shamir Secret Shares.
+You will get either QR codes or JSON text strings to save.
 You specify how many shares you want to split it into, and how many are needed to recover your words.

-You can then print or upload the QR codes to save in different places.
+You can then print or upload the QR or JSON to save in different places.

 # Don't Trust.
 Verify.
 * Before you melt your titanium plates to slag, get familiar with what this code is doing.